elvis-darko/Personal-Projects/FULL CYCLE PROJECTS/fullcycleprojects.md

 # CATEGORY DESCRIPTION
-In this this section, I use the Data Sciece full cycle to undertake the projects.
+In this this section, I use the Data Science full cycle to undertake the projects.
 Particularly, I employ the CRISPM-DM framework as a guide.

 ## THE CRISP-DM FRAMEWORK